dadam1026/Carbon-Farming-1/README.md

 --------------------

 * Given that access to labeled satellite imagery is very limited to train and test a model, with access to a robust database, the project can go one step further by creating a data flywheel that takes imagery from areas undergoing deforestation and water pollution across the globe to measure its carbon footprint.
-From a given image you can
+From a given image you can:
         <br>
         <br> 1) extract cover crop analysis - utilization of satellite imagery to determine how many months a field remains green throughout the year
         <br>